dvidelabs/flatcc/README.md

 ## Status

+Release 0.6.4 fixes a few unlikely vulnerabilities (adversial schema in flatcc parser), a memory leak on builder reuse, and a failure to allow a retry after an allocation error in low memory.
+Some were reported as CVEs through apparent AI assisted issue reporting, despite low practical impact, hence this release.

 Release 0.6.3 is a point release immediately following 0.6.2 because the master branch would report flatcc --version as 0.6.2 instead of 0.6.2-pre prior to the 0.6.2 release and version  comment in generated headers would do the same.